-Tuition Assistance for Ministers and Ministers' Unmarried Child children or children) who enroll in degree programs full-time.
+Tuition Assistance for Ministers and Ministers' Unmarried Child

+It may be granted to those who serve at local Christian churches as ordained ministers (and their unmarried children or children) who enroll in degree programs full-time.
 They must maintain a 2.0 cumulative grade point average for undergraduate level and 2.5 and complete 26 credit hours per academic year.